per1234/EtherEventQueue/README.md

 #### Configuration Parameters
-There are a couple of flags that can be set in the source files to enable extra features:
+There are a couple of parameters that can be set in the source files to enable extra features:
-- Debug - set `#define DEBUG true` in **EtherEventQueue.h** to get debug output in the serial monitor, this will slow down communication so only enable debug output when needed.
+- Debug output: Set `#define DEBUG true` in **EtherEventQueue.h** to get debug output in the serial monitor, this will slow down communication so only enable debug output when needed.
-- If you are using the Flash library then uncomment `//#include "Flash.h"` in **EtherEventQueue.cpp** and **EtherEventQueue.h**.
+- Flash library: If you are using the Flash library then uncomment `//#include "Flash.h"` in **EtherEventQueue.cpp** and **EtherEventQueue.h**.

 #### Process
 An overview of the event queue process: